Jonasj2001/aau_ubiss/fullsetup/README.md

-# Setting up backend for AAU Ubiss
+# Setting up backend for AAU IoT Testbed

 Make sure you have docker installed